Head to Health

 Take the first steps towards finding mental health and wellbeing support that is best for you.
 The sooner you talk about your mental health, the sooner you’ll get the help and support you need, to help you move forward and feel stronger.

-Head to Health has been designed to provide mental health support to those in need during the extended lockdown in NSW.
+Head to Health has been designed to provide mental health support to those in need in NSW during the pandemic.
 A trained mental health professional will take your call, give you advice, and if you need it connect you to the best support or service for you.

 You can call 1800 595 212 Monday to Friday, 8.30am to 5pm (except public holidays).